 4. Copy a file from the snapshot directory to the backup folder:

 cp /var/lib/memgraph/snapshots/20220325125308366007_timestamp_3380 ~/backup/

 If you need help copying the files from the Docker container, check out the Working with docker guide.

 UNLOCK DATA DIRECTORY;

-Memgraph will delete the files which should have been deleted before and allow any future deletion of the files contained in the data directory.
+Memgraph will delete the files which should have been deleted before locking and allow any future deletion of the durability files.